 In short, the candidate needs:

-- Apostille – in the case of documents intended for circulation in states that are parties to the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (Journal of Laws of 2005, no. 112, item 938); Here is the list of countries which signed the Hague Convention:
+- Apostille – in the case of documents intended for circulation in states that are parties to the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (Journal of Laws of 2005, no. 112, item 938); Here is the list of countries which signed the Hague Convention.
+OR:

 - Legalization – in the case of documents intended for circulation in states that are not parties to the Hague Convention of 5 October 1961.